 The event venues listed above for main stage, exhibits, and seminars can be developed using a combination of donated hangar space and/or large tent infrastructure.
 Due to the nature of the programs, they must be separate venues and cannot be combined into single large spaces.
-In cases where tents would be required, asphalt pavement beneath the tent space is ideal.
+In cases where tents would be required, asphalt pavement beneath the tent space is ideal, with permission from the airport to stake into asphalt with guaranteed repair.
 Strongest consideration will be given to airports that can accommodate most of these venues inside donated hangar space.